-Each net cash-flow is weighted by their modified duration $\left(\frac{DUR}{1+i}\right)$ .
-As such, the duration gap captures the difference between the time to receive the cash-flows coming from assets and liabilities, where cash-flows are weighted by their present value.
+Each net cash-flow is weighted by its modified duration $\left(\frac{DUR}{1+i}\right)$.12 As such, the duration gap captures the difference between the time to reprice of the cash-flows coming from assets and those paid on liabilities, where cash-flows are weighted by their present value.
 A positive duration gap signals a loss in the economic value of equity when interest rates increase as assets have a longer duration than liabilities, indicating that the value of assets is more sensitive to changes in interest rates than the value of liabilities.